lllirunze/Simple_C/README.md

 # Simple_C
-This is a simple C project
+There are some simple C projects.